LEAPER gene editing

 LEAPER (Leveraging endogenous ADAR for programmable editing of RNA) is a genetic engineering technique in molecular biology by which RNA can be edited.
 The technique relies on engineered strands of RNA to recruit native ADAR enzymes to swap out different compounds in RNA.
 Developed by researchers at Peking University in 2019, the technique, some have claimed, is more efficient than the CRISPR gene editing technique.
-Initial studies have claimed that editing efiiciencies of up to 80% can be achieved.
+Initial studies have claimed that editing efficiencies of up to 80%.

 Synopsis

 As opposed to DNA gene editing techniques (e.g., using CRISPR-Cas proteins to make modifications directly to a defective gene), LEAPER targets editing messenger RNA (mRNA) for the same gene which is transcribed into a protein.
 Post-transcriptional RNA modification typically involves the strategy of converting adenosine-to-inosine (A-to-I) since inosine (I) demonstrably mimics guanosine (G) during translation into a protein.
 A-to-I editing is catalyzed by adenosine deaminase acting on RNA (ADAR) enzymes, whose substrates are double-stranded RNAs.
 Three human ADAR genes have been identified with ADAR1 (official symbol ADAR) and ADAR2 (ADARB1) proteins developed activity profiles.
 LEAPER achieves this targeted RNA editing through the use of short engineered ADAR-recruiting RNAs (arRNAs). arRNAs consist of endogenous ADAR1 proteins with several RNA binding domains (RBDs) fused with a peptide, CRISPR-Cas13b protein, and a guide RNA (gRNA) between 100 and 150 nt in length for high editing efficiency designed to recruit the chimeric ADAR protein to a target site.

 This results in a change in which protein is synthesized during translation.